 As our membership grew and our outreach missions increased, we needed more space for our activities beyond our weekly services.
 In 2008, a capital campaign was launched for a major addition to the original building, and in February 2009 the Family Life Center was dedicated, with a catering-sized kitchen linking the Parish Hall to a multipurpose space of approximately 2300 sq. ft., handicap-accessible bathrooms and the St. Simon of Cyrene Chapel.

-More recently, our worship space has gone through a major revitalization, with new paint, carpet and tile, an upgraded sound system as well as brand new pews, pulpit, lectern and communion rail to invigorate our fellowship and welcome newcomers to a refreshing and comfortable place in which to praise God.
+In 2019, the church sanctuary underwent a major revitalization, with new paint, carpet and tile, an upgraded sound system as well as brand new pews, pulpit, lectern and communion rail to invigorate our fellowship and welcome newcomers to a refreshing and comfortable place in which to praise God.

 In April 2021, the members of our parish were forced out by a breakaway group that left the Episcopal Church over doctrinal issues.
 The dissension began with a bishop who practiced hate and division.
 He refused to ordain woman and he refused to accept LGBT folks.
 He rewrote the rules and convinced dozens of churches to break-away from the Episcopal Church.

 For 12 years, the litigation over who owned all the church property wound its way through the courts.
 We won lower court rulings.
 But in 2020, the Texas Supreme Court decided the breakaway group should get all of the $100 million worth of property, including our church.

 We appealed to the U.S. Supreme Court.
 They declined to hear it.
 The decision was final.